Extreme Points in Multi-Dimensional Screening: Applications

-The linear delegation problem features multi-dimensional types whenever there are $m\geq 4$ alternatives and thus differs from classical formulations of delegation problems \`a la \citet{holmstrom1977incentives,holmstrom1984theory}, which assume one-dimensional allocation and type spaces and single-peaked preferences; see \Cref{sec:literature} for further discussion.
+Our delegation problem features multi-dimensional types whenever there are $m\geq 4$ alternatives and thus differs from the classical formulation of delegation problems \`a la \citet{holmstrom1977incentives}, which assume one-dimensional allocation and type spaces and single-peaked (hence non-linear) preferences; see \Cref{sec:literature} for further discussion.
+Although our formulation of the delegation problem differs from the classical formulation, it captures the same applications while accommodating multi-dimensional preferences.